yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

+My group focuses on **human-centered AI for software engineering**.
 Our research bridges human cognition and machine intelligence to advance the effectiveness and efficiency of software engineering, as well as CS and AI education.
 I pursue a human-centered and -inspired vision of SE